Economic Overview - Dashboard

 Index of Production

-- The NI IOP increased by 0.6% over the quarter (October - December) and by 1.7% over the year.
+- The NI IOP increased by 0.6% over the quarter (January - March) and increased by 5.6% over the year.

 Northern Ireland Broad Economy Sales and Exports Statistics (BESES)

-- Total sales by companies in Northern Ireland were estimated to be worth £68.4 billion in 2018.
+- In 2020, total sales by companies in Northern Ireland (NI) were estimated to be worth £67.1 billion.

 Index of Construction